Dmitry Bellman

-Dmitriy Bellman (Дмитрий Владимирович Бельман, Dmitriy Vladimirovich Belman; born in 1977) is a Russian artist-jeweler.
+Dmitriy Vladimirovich Bellman (Дмитрий Владимирович Бельман; born in 1977) is a Georgian jeweler craftsman.

-In his work, he uses both modern and rare techniques — micropavé, hot enamels, granulation.

-Dmitriy Bellman was born in Tbilisi into a family of an engineer and a teacher.
-When he was 6 years old, he started to attend the Pioneer's Palace where his teacher was the well-known enamel artist Mikheil Tsalkalamanidze.
-Dmitriy is a graduate of the State Academy of Fine Arts, Tbilisi, Georgia (1999).
+Bellman was born in Tbilisi to an engineer and a teacher.
+When he was 6 years old, he started to attend the Pioneer's Palace.
+He is a graduate of the State Academy of Fine Arts, Tbilisi, Georgia (1999).

-Dmitriy moved to Moscow, Russia in 2002.
-In the same year the artist-jeweler won his first award in Saint Petersburg.
+Bellman moved to Moscow, Russia in 2002.
+In the same year he won his first award in Saint Petersburg.
 There in 2004, he became the finalist of the International Competition of Young Jewelry Designers.
 And in 2005, in the Saint Petersburg Manege he won the Gold Medal, the First Degree Diploma and the High Jewelry Art Diploma at the X International Competition of Jewelry and Glyptic Art.

-In 2008 and 2009, Dmitriy has received three awards for the significant personal contribution to the national culture and art development: the Gold Medal, the Merit Medal and a Diploma.
+In 2008 and 2009, Bellman has received three awards for significant personal contribution to the national culture and art development: the Gold Medal, the Merit Medal and a Diploma.
 He was also awarded the title of an academician.

 In 2018, his "Microcosm" collection was awarded the Grand Prix at the Russian Diamond Line contest - for innovations in granulation, harmonious design and virtuoso performance.

-In 2019, Dmitriy has won the Modern World in Jewellery Art Works receiving the First Prize of the Gokhran competition.
+In 2019, Bellman has won the Modern World in Jewellery Art Works receiving the First Prize of the Gokhran competition.

 He is a member of the Creative Union of Russian Artists and an academician of the International Academy of Creative Endeavors.